SoorajModi/Ewok/README.md

 using it.

 For the color scheme I wanted to go with something Star Wars esque and really liked the colour scheme of this [keycap set](https://geekhack.org/index.php?topic=108795.0).
-It has a nice black and yellow scheme with high contrast which is ideal for accessibility.
+It has a nice black and yellow scheme, which fits the Star Wars theme, but it also has high contrast which is ideal for accessibility.

-Finally, I used ESLint with the AirBnB style standard to ensure I am adhering to a coding standard throughout my project, and also because every single coding project should use a linter.
+Next, I used ESLint with the AirBnB style standard to ensure I am adhering to a coding standard throughout my project, and also because every single coding project should use a linter.

+I setup a CI pipeline using GitHub actions.
+This pipeline will run the linter, tests, and assemble a production build.
+If any of these fail the pipeline will fail.

+Finally, I chose to name this application Ewok, because Ewoks are adorable and so is this application.

 ## Trade-offs